zicklag/docs-1/self-hosted/installation/manual.md

 ---
-description: How to mantually install Directus.
+description: How to manually install Directus.
 readTime: 1 min read
 ---